-My Way or the Highway!
+My Way or the Highway:

 Most of us have experienced difficult conversations where we feel judgment creeping in and frustration welling up.
 How can we turn these negative interactions into creative and constructive engagement?
 How can we begin to heal the broken relationships in our present-day society?

-During our time together we will highlight the imperative of engaging in meaningful conversations across our differences, by exploring the dynamics that cause a "mind-heart disconnect" and produce Conflict.
+Highlight the imperative of engaging in meaningful conversations across our differences, by exploring the dynamics that cause a "mind-heart disconnect" and produce Conflict.

-We will look at the science behind the mind-heart disconnect, including how threats to our beliefs trigger the same defense mechanisms as threats to our physical survival, and how when that happens we lose the ability to empathize, listen and learn.
+Examine at the science behind the mind-heart disconnect, including how threats to our beliefs trigger the same defense mechanisms as threats to our physical survival, and how when that happens we lose the ability to empathize, listen and learn.

-We will explore how we’re in our own sort of bubble through which we see, interpret and interact with the world—often distorting our perceptions and causing miscommunication, misinterpretation, and misunderstanding.
+Explore how we’re in our own sort of bubble through which we see, interpret and interact with the world—often distorting our perceptions and causing miscommunication, misinterpretation, and misunderstanding.

 Kern Beare is a former VP of communications for a large tech firm in Silicon Valley, CA. After leaving the corporate world in 2005, he co-founded Global Mindshift, a non-profit offering for online workshops for how to live in a global community.
 In 2016 Kern founded Pop the Bubble, the organization through which he delivers this workshop.
 He is also a program officer and strategic consultant for the Enlight Collaborative, a connected and resourced community of organizations empowering youth as change makers.
-Kern and his wife Amy live in Mountain, CA and have two grown sons.
+Kern and his wife Amy live in Mountain View, CA and have two grown sons.